 The Great Decarb Debate

-Cannabis is a unique plant in a lot of ways.
+Learn about decarb and cannabis: Cannabis is a unique plant in a lot of ways.
 It is unmistakable in its appearance, is the only species in its genus (and one of only three genuses in its family), and produces a combination of effects on the human body that is arguably unequalled.
-Additionally, while it shares many constituents with other plants — its flavonoids and terpenes for example — cannabinoids are incredibly rare in nature, and Cannabis sativa expresses them in more abundance and variety than any other herb.
+Additionally, while it shares many constituents with other plants — its flavonoids and terpenes for example — cannabinoids are incredibly rare in nature, and Cannabis sativa expresses them in more abundance and variety than any other herb. (continued below)